acsone/alfodoo/doc/index.rst

 Currently, the project proposes an integration between Odoo and the open-source ECM platform Alfresco.

-The aim is to offer to the odoo users a transparent and easy access to the documents stored in the appropriate location in Alfresco.
+The aim is to offer Odoo users a transparent and easy access to the documents stored in the appropriate location in Alfresco.

 .. toctree::